Gary Gannaway: Early life

 Gannaway was born Albert Carlyle Gannaway III in Los Angeles, California on July 30, 1954, the son of Albert Carlyle Gannaway Jr. and Dana Gibson Gannaway.
 Albert was a businessman.
-He controlled Gannaway Corporation and produced several well known motion picture films along with the "Stars of the Grand Ole Opry" which featured many legendary country music stars including Chet Atkins, Marty Robbins, June Carter, Minnie Pearl, Jimmy Dickens, and many others.
+He controlled Gannaway Corporation and produced several well known motion picture films, including the series that made Country Music world famous, The Grand Ole Opry.
+Albert Gannaway II media library includes many legendary country music stars including Chet Atkins, Marty Robbins, June Carter, Minnie Pearl, Jimmy Dickens, and many others.
 Albert was the first to produce a television series using 35mm color film when television was exclusively in black and white.
 Albert was a famous songwriter who wrote with Johnny Mercer.
 Albert wrote songs for artists such as Nat King Cole, Bob Hope, Frankie Lane, Frank Sinatra, and many others.

 His mother, Dana Gannaway, is a former Vogue model and Budweiser Girl.

-Gannaway is best known for the Grand Ole Opry show.
+Gannaway is best known for the Grand Ole Opry.
 The footage and rights his two grandchildren own.
 From his father, Gary learned the fundamentals of business.

 Gannaway attended Castle Heights Military Academy followed by three years of service in the Marine Corps.
 In 1974, Gannaway was one of 18 men in the Marines Elite Force Recon.